Think only big influencers have the power to reach large audiences? Not anymore.

 Although there are more reasons to collaborate with nano-influencers than not, you should still be aware of a few cons.
 Here they are:

 As mentioned earlier, nano-influencers are not influencers in the traditional sense.
-They may be students, bank workers, artists or anyone else like you and me.
+They may be students, bank workers, artists, or housewives.
 What makes them different is that they simply like sharing their passion on the side.

 This implies that they may often not be used to collaborating or creating quality posts.
-To help them create the content you want you can, of course, guide them, but don’t expect too high standards from these kids.
+To help them create the content you want you can, of course, guide them, but don’t expect too high standards from them.

-In the case of macro- and micro-influencer marketing, you can find influences in a short period of time and that’s enough.
+In the case of macro- and micro-influencer marketing, you can find influencers in a short period of time and that’s enough.
 Not quite so with nano-influencers.

 To make up for these influencers’ small number of followers, you have to find many of them.
 And this obviously means more hassle, as well as more time to find them and set up a collaboration.